benmccormick/benmccormick.github.io/pages/posts/mobx-first-impressions.md

 - The two most helpful resources I found for conceptually understanding MobX were in-depth articles by the library's author [Michael Westrate](): [Becoming fully reactive: an in-depth explanation of MobX](https://medium.com/@mweststrate/becoming-fully-reactive-an-in-depth-explanation-of-mobservable-55995262a254#.jd4hgh2zi) on Medium and [Concepts & Principles](https://mobx.js.org/intro/concepts.html) from the MobX documentation

 - This [tweet thread](https://twitter.com/AdamRackis/status/775706291259908096) and the linked article, are a good breakdown of the tradeoffs between MobX and Redux

-### Subscribe

-Thanks for taking the time to read this post!
-JavaScript development is one of the main topics of this blog, so if you enjoyed the post, please consider subscribing by using the [feed](http://feedpress.me/benmccormick), [Twitter](http://twitter.com/benmccormickorg) or my [mailing list](http://eepurl.com/WFYon).
-You also might want to check out my [post on Orthogonality and CSS in JS](http://benmccormick.org/2017/01/03/orthogonality-and-css-in-js/).

 [^1]: Technically this also uses class properties as well, another proposal that works well with decorators